 Add lots of cheese, butter, curd or ketchup on their vegetable loaded pizza, burger, pasta.

-Avoid sitting in front of TV rather, talk to them about the day or engage them in their favourite book/toy and look at their happiness while they sit and eat.
+Avoid sitting in front of the TV rather, talk to them about the day or engage them in their favourite book/toy and look at their happiness while they sit and eat.

 4. DON’T SKIP TRYING NEW THINGS

 Try introducing new food items in mid-morning snacks, that’s the time they are most active and likely to try.
-If that’s a hit- Great, if not – try again after few days with a different style.
+If that’s a hit- Great, if not – try again after a few days with a different style.